BIAS INCIDENT RESPONSE PROCEDURE

 Role of the Ombudsperson

 The University Ombudsperson will neither investigate nor adjudicate complaints relating to a bias motivated incident or hate crime.
-In the event of a bias incident report, the University Ombudsperson will be notified by the Office of Diversity and Equity, and will serve as the direct contact between the affected individual(s) of the incident and the Ad Hoc Response Committee.
+In the event of a bias incident report, the University Ombudsperson will be notified by the Office of Equity & Inclusion, and will serve as the direct contact between the affected individual(s) of the incident and the Ad Hoc Response Committee.
 The ombudsperson will make every effort to contact the affected individual(s) within 24 hours and, while respecting whatever decision they have made, he will encourage them to get some type of assistance.

 The Ombudsperson will also ensure that other appropriate services are made available to the affected individual(s).
 These may include, but are not limited to: